 Your role would be to help create beautiful outdoor spaces for both residential and commercial clients.

-And like most businesses, you’ll need to find clients.
+And like most small business opportunities, you’ll need to find clients.

 Then, once you have a few clients, you partner with a top landscaping company or two in your local area to do the work.
 Now this is important.

 If you structure things right, you can have two paydays.

 One from your client and one from the landscapers who may be open to paying you for referring the work.